 Best Large-Cap Stocks: ConocoPhillips (COP)

 Even in the best of times, the oil and natural gas industry has always sparked controversy because of the negative environmental implications.
-During the worst of the novel coronavirus pandemic, karma seemed to bite sector players like ConocoPhillips (NYSE:COP) in the hind quarters.
+During the worst of the Covid-19 pandemic, karma seemed to bite sector players like ConocoPhillips (NYSE:COP) in the hind quarters.
 However, those days are behind us.
 We’re now in a paradigm of soaring inflation and geopolitical turmoil, cynically lifting COP stock as one of the best large-cap stocks to buy.

 For me, the bottom line is that the western world’s simmering tensions with Russia effectively shelves a significant portion of global hydrocarbon supplies.
 Furthermore, with Turkey greenlighting the pathway for Sweden and Finland to join NATO, the west is essentially committed to isolating Russia — and perhaps China, depending on how Beijing wants to handle this — thus exacerbating energy dynamics.